 5.10.
 Any team that fails to turn-up to TWO league match fixtures during a league season without prior arrangement with the League Manager/Committee may be removed from the league.

 5.11.
 The winning team is responsible for emailing the result card to the Results Secretary.
 In the event of a match draw, the home team will be responsible for sending the result card.
 The card should be sent as an attachment in the form of a scanned document or photo to firstname.lastname@example.org.
 If the card is not received by the Monday after the match, then the team responsible for the card will be deducted points from the league table.

 5.12.
 A prize will be awarded at the end of the season for the player who records the greatest number of total clearances in the season.
-The clearance must include seven (7) similar colours and the black, and must be made using one (1) visit only at any time during the frame.
+The clearance must include seven (7) similar colours and the black and must be made during the player’s first visit to the table.

 5.13.
 When frames are drawn from a hat, they shall be played in the correct order except in exceptional circumstances as agreed by the Captains.

 5.14.
 Deciding the break – point 4.12 applies throughout.

 5.15.
 Following the ‘match lag’, one team will break the even numbered frames and one will break the odd numbered frames for the duration of the match.
 The team breaking any one frame will also referee the frame.
 The non-breaking team will appoint a single member of their team to referee the time rule.